jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 ###2.6 Recover Deleted Branches or Commits

-This is used when you want to recover a branch that has been totally deleted from the log.
+This is used to recover a branch that has been totally deleted from the log.
 Following command is used to see all the operations done in the respository:

 	git reflog